EshanJayasundara/Sleep-Apnea-and-Pulse-Oximetry/README.md

 2. `cd sleep-project`
 3. `pip install build`
 4. `python -m build`
-5. `pip install dist/sleepdata_spo2-0.1.0-py3-none-any.whl`
+5. `pip install dist/sleepdataspo2-0.1.0-py3-none-any.whl`
 6. `cd ../usage`
-7. place `.env` (which contains `NSRR_TOKEN`) and `cert.pem` (which used to verify the identity of a server.
+7. place `.env` (which contains `NSRR_TOKEN`) and `cert.pem` (which used to verify the identity of the server.
 Since we only download files we don't need a private key) files into `usage` folder.
-8. `mkdir data`
-9. `cd ..`
-10. `python -m sleepdataspo2.download_shhs -d shhs1 -s 200028 -e 200030`
+8. `python -m sleepdataspo2.download_shhs -d shhs1 -s 200028 -e 200030` or `python -m sleepdataspo2.download_shhs -d shhs1 -l "200315 200317 200313"`
-11. `python -m sleepdata_spo2.create_odi -p data/shhs/polysomnography/edfs/shhs1 -n ODI -s data`

 #### Here’s why only public `cert.pem` is enough: